Faculty and Staff

 Susan J. Klein, Ph.D., came to Manchester in the fall of 1998.
 She has an undergraduate degree from Franklin and Marshall College with a minor in Ancient Greek Civilization.
 Her Ph.D. is from the University of Wisconsin where she studied the rates of organic reactions.
 Her primary responsibility at Manchester is teaching Organic Chemistry.
 Additionally, she teaches Intro to Organic and Chemical Science.
 Dr. Klein is offering a January session course addresses science history while traveling in Great Britain.
 She also currently holds the position of Chair of the Biology-Chemistry Council, Chair of the Chemistry Department, and advisor to the American Chemical Society Student Affiliates.

-Kathryn L. Davis, Ph.D. is the newest member of the chemistry department having arrived in the fall of 2010.
-She obtained bachelor degrees in both Chemistry and German at Hope College, then completed a doctorate degree at the University of Pittsburgh.
-Her areas are physical chemistry and analytical chemistry, with her primary teaching responsibilities in physical chemistry and fundamentals of chemistry.
-In addition to establishing herself in the department this year, she is a member of the Manchester Symphony Orchestra.
+arrived at Manchester in the fall of 2010.
+She obtained a B.S. in Chemistry and a B.A. in German from Hope College in 2005.
+She then completed her Ph.D. at the University of Pittsburgh in 2010, where she studied charge transfer in biomolecules.
+Her areas of interest are physical chemistry and analytical chemistry, with her primary teaching responsibilities in physical chemistry and general chemistry.
+Her research interests are in the photoluminescent and electrochemical properties of carbon nanodots made from soy milk.
+Dr. Davis is also a member of the Manchester Symphony Orchestra.

 James T. Streator, Ph.D., taught at Manchester for 32 years and retired in 2000.
-He did his undergraduate work at the University of Wisconsin and has a PhD from Purdue.
+He did his undergraduate work at the University of Wisconsin and has a Ph.D. from Purdue.
 He taught high school chemistry for 5 years in Madison, WI.
 He was responsible primarily for Analytical and Physical chemistry courses.
 His general interests are in the areas of analytical chemistry and in computer applications.
 For many years, he taught a forensic science course during our January term.
 Students were introduced to tools of forensic science and visit forensic labs.
 Soon after his retirement, he served as a liason and shepherd for the construction of the new science building.